How to Reduce Scar Tissue After Surgery

 Upper Torso

-The upper torso, including the chest and back, is another common area for scar tissue formation.
-This is because the skin in this area is under a lot of tension, which can pull on the scar and make it more noticeable.
+The upper torso, including the chest and back, is another common area.
+The skin here is under significant tension with daily movement, which can pull on a healing incision and make scar tissue more pronounced.

 Abdomen